-- Performance against the corporate plan is monitored via Overview and Scrutiny and reported on an annual basis to Cabinet. - During 2019-20, we have introduced an organisational performance management system called Clearview that will be used for monitoring performance and risk moving forward. - Transparency data is published on the website and includes supplier payments, senior management structure charts, annual pay policy statement, and our gender pay gap report for the previous financial year.
-Where data is not available in the published data sets, instructions are available on how to make a Freedom of Information Request and the procedure that will be followed to answer the request.
+- During 2020/21 additional meetings (every two weeks) with the Leader and Lead Member for Finance were undertaken to ensure the financial impact of COVID19 was monitored, discussed and managed. - Transparency data is published on the website and includes supplier payments, senior management structure charts, annual pay policy statement, and our gender pay gap report for the previous financial year.
+Where data is not available in the published data sets, instructions are available on how to make a Freedom of Information Request and the procedure that will be followed to answer the request. - In November, the Local Government Association (LGA) took part in a mini form of peer review through a Renewal and Recovery Panel to provide feedback on the Council's emergency response and recovery efforts.
+This report was published and is available on the Council's website.